cppbits/Core/.github/PULL_REQUEST_TEMPLATE.md

       at least one of the following practices:
   * Rebasing my branch off of the branch being merged to
   * Squashing commits to create a more cohesive history
-- [ ] I have unit-tested my change, or have added new unit tests for my contribution
+- [ ] I have included unit-tests for my code

 ----------

 ### Description

 <!--
-Describe briefly what feature your pull request proposes to introduce.
+Describe briefly what the pull request does, and why it was made.
 If you have more than one commit, it is helpful to give a summary of what your contribution as a whole is trying to solve.

-Please describe shortly what you did to test this new feature.
 -->

-## Github Issues
+## GitHub Issues
 <!--
-If this PR was motivated by some existing Github issues, reference them here.
+If this PR was motivated by existing Github Issues, reference them here.

-If this closes an existing feature-request issue, please also add a line like 'Closes #123' to your commit message, so that it is automatically closed.
+If it is a simple bug-fix, please also add a line like 'Closes #123' to your commit message, so that it is automatically closed.

-If it is not, don't, as it might take several iterations for a feature to be done properly.
+If it is not, don't, as it might take several iterations for a bugfix to be done properly.
 If in doubt, leave it open and reference it in the PR itself, so that maintainers can decide.

-If there is no associated Github Issue, please remove this section -->
+If there is no associated Github Issue, please remove this section entirely -->